aekimura/CS199_Final/README.md

 conda deactivate
 ```

 >e) Fastq Trimming: Trimmomatic v.
 0.39 was used to prepare the 8x Illumina paired-end reads obtained from the Sequence Read Archive for alignment.
 Trimmomatic was used to remove adapters, to remove leading and trailing N bases, to scan reads in windows 4 bases long and remove any where the average base quality score is below 15, to remove reads shorter than 5 bases, and to remove reads with an average quality of less than 20.
+As with the Fastqc script above the following Trimmomatic script will generate results for all the samples named in "samples.txt".
+This step was completed by executing "trimmomatic.sh".

 ```
 SAMPLE=$(head -n ${SGE_TASK_ID} samples.txt | tail -n 1)